valenwave/Luminescence/Pages/AI/AI.md

 Frequent handwashing and avoiding close contact with sick people can help prevent viral infections that lead to acute bronchitis.
 Smoking cessation is crucial to prevent chronic bronchitis and protect your overall lung health.
 If you have a cough that lasts longer than a few weeks, or experience difficulty breathing, chest pain, or fever, consult a doctor for proper diagnosis and treatment.

+## Are pearls basically oyster pimples?

+While the idea of a pearl being an oyster pimple is a creative analogy, they aren't quite the same.
+Here's why:

+Function: Pimples are the body's way of reacting to clogged pores or infections.
+They push out excess oil, dead skin cells, and sometimes bacteria.
+Pearls, on the other hand, serve no biological purpose for the oyster.
+They are a byproduct of the oyster's defense mechanism.

+Formation: Pimples form when pores become clogged with oil and dead skin cells.
+This can create a breeding ground for bacteria, leading to inflammation and pus buildup.
+Pearls form when an irritant, like a parasite or grain of sand, gets lodged inside the oyster's shell.
+The oyster secretes nacre, a layer of iridescent material, to coat the irritant and isolate it.
+Over time, layers of nacre build up, forming a pearl.

+Composition: Pimples mostly consist of oil, dead skin cells, and sometimes pus.
+Pearls are composed of concentric layers of nacre, which is primarily calcium carbonate.

+So, while both involve the body reacting to an irritant, pimples are a response to internal issues, whereas pearls are a way for the oyster to isolate an external irritant.